 Maintenance: no maintenance, dried seed heads can remain into winter; recommend early staking with "grow-through" plant props to keep individual stalks evenly spaced and upright in heavy rain

-Biodiversity: host plant for Swallowtails, Monarchs, Skippers and moths
+Biodiversity: habitat and nectar for Swallowtails, Monarchs, Skippers and moths

 Pairings: Filipendula, Thalictrum, Agastache, Shasta Daisy

 Location: plant in back of border and with earlier blooming tall plants like Filipendula 'Queen of the Prairie' and Thalilctrum 'Meadow Rue'